 - A child might need to make graceful excuses for the circumstances listed above, such as:

 - I have to call my mother (from the sleepover) because she said she’d showed up here if I didn’t.

-- I like sitting in front of the bus so that I can watch the driver work the bus controls
+- I like sitting in front of the bus to watch the driver work the bus controls.

 - My parent said no to the trip.